Aaron-Bopp/TIM/40_Evergreens/Write your notes like you're planting an evergreen forest.md

 Previous writing is just fertilizer for evergreen notes, and writing evergreen notes is just practice for future thought.

-However, if you don't know what an evergreen forest looks like you don't know which kind of seeds to plant and how to foster them.
+However, if you don't know what an evergreen forest looks like, you don't know which kind of seeds to plant and how to foster them.
-Having an unattended forest can be very overwhelming, but it can also provide the knowledge and context you need in order to choose the correct system.
+Having an unattended forest can be very overwhelming, but it can also provide the [[knowledge]] and context you need in order to choose the correct system.
 This is why
 looking to examples and mentors is key in building a [[knowledge management|personal knowledge system]], because [[Choosing a note writing system is choosing a system for thought]].